Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

 Entanglement quantities which has been extensively used in such studies include: (1) entanglement entropy (mutual information or other entanglement measures) with respect to a bipartition of the system in the limit of the size of both regions going to infinity (2) entanglement entropy (geometric entanglement, negativity or other entanglement measures) of two local regions in the system as the distance of the two regions going to infinity.

 In the following discussion, we are going to focus on entanglement quantities of the first type, which has been shown to be able to reveal much of the universal properties of the system.
-The relevant quantity, called the entanglement area law, leads to the concept of topological entanglement entropy $S_\text{topo}$.
+In particular, in a large class of physically interesting systems, the bipartite entanglement is found to be proportional to the area of the boundary between the two parts of the system, satisfying the so-called area law.
+On top of that, we discuss the sub-leading correction term to this area law behavior -- the topological entanglement entropy $S_\text{topo}$.
 Unlike the two types of entanglement entropy mentioned above, $S_\text{topo}$ is essentially the quantum conditional mutual information $I(A{:}C|B)$ for three large regions of the system.
 We will further explore the meaning of $I(A{:}C|B)$, based on which we design entanglement detectors to detect different orders in the system.

 Just like correlation functions, the behavior of many-body entanglement quantities in the thermodynamic limit are closely related to the physical properties of the system.
 For example, they behave differently in systems with or without a gap.
 Moreover, many-body entanglement quantities measures the `quantum correlation' in the system that is not detected by the classical correlation function and play an important role in the study of topological orders, which will be the main focus of later chapters.